dmak/jaxb-xew-plugin/README.md

 - Create a branch referring the ticket number (`git branch issue-22`).
 - Do the changes.
 - Verify your outgoing changeset.
 Make sure that:
-  - your changeset is _minimal and sufficient_ for the feature implementation
+  - Your changeset is _minimal and sufficient_ for the feature implementation.
-  - your formatting rules have not caused changes in each and every line (e.g. due to end-of-line markers)
+  - Your formatting rules have not caused changes in each and every line (e.g. due to end-of-line markers).
-  - all unit tests run successfully
+  - All unit tests run successfully.
 - Commit to your own fork, mentioning the ticket number in commit message (`Implemented nice feature (fixes #22)`).
 Check [here](https://github.com/blog/831-issues-2-0-the-next-generation) the commit message syntax sugar.
 - [Request for pull](http://help.github.com/send-pull-requests/).